DMCApps/NavigationFragment/ReadMe.md

 ##Change Log

+###2.0.1
+- Added in missed default animation override in the non-support navigation manager

 ###2.0.0
 - Package updated from com.dmcapps.navigationfragment to com.github.dmcapps.navigationfragment this is to prepare for the release to maven.
 - Added in Transition support
 - Removed default animations.
 I shouldn't be overriding the default implementation of android fragment navigation.
-Instead the programmer of the library should call `[NavigationManager.setDefaultPresentAnimations(int animIn, int animOut)`](https://github.com/DMCApps/NavigationFragment/blob/master/navigation-fragment/src/main/java/com/dmcapps/navigationfragment/common/interfaces/NavigationManager.java#L45) and `[NavigationManager.setDefaultDismissAnimations(int animIn, int animOut)]`(https://github.com/DMCApps/NavigationFragment/blob/master/navigation-fragment/src/main/java/com/dmcapps/navigationfragment/common/interfaces/NavigationManager.java#L55)
+Instead the programmer of the library should call [`NavigationManager.setDefaultPresentAnimations(int animIn, int animOut)`](https://github.com/DMCApps/NavigationFragment/blob/master/navigation-fragment/src/main/java/com/github/dmcapps/navigationfragment/v7/NavigationManagerFragment.java#L79) and [`NavigationManager.setDefaultDismissAnimations(int animIn, int animOut)`](https://github.com/DMCApps/NavigationFragment/blob/master/navigation-fragment/src/main/java/com/github/dmcapps/navigationfragment/v7/NavigationManagerFragment.java#L83)
 NOTE: If you would like to add them back in just call NavigationManager.setDefaultPresentAnim(int, int) and setDefaultDismissAnim(int, int) with your animations.
 The animations are still available under the dmcapp R file as well.
 - Major code refactoring to reduce duplicate implementations across support and non-support versions
 - Refactored code for future expandability for adding other paramters to each presentation